gty111/SYSU-ARCH-dark/docs/LAB5.md

 ```

 {: .highlight}
-> if you feel the image is too big(about 3GB), you can [build it on your own](https://github.com/gty111/sysu-scc-spack-repo)
+> If you feel the image is too big(about 3GB), you can [build it on your own](https://github.com/gty111/sysu-scc-spack-repo)

 ## Tips about GPGPU-SIM